Ice: Ablation

 Ablation of ice refers to both its melting and its dissolution.

-The melting of ice means entails the breaking of hydrogen bonds between the water molecules.
+The melting of ice entails the breaking of hydrogen bonds between the water molecules.
 The ordering of the molecules in the solid breaks down to a less ordered state and the solid melts to become a liquid.
 This is achieved by increasing the internal energy of the ice beyond the melting point.
 When ice melts it absorbs as much energy as would be required to heat an equivalent amount of water by 80 °C. While melting, the temperature of the ice surface remains constant at 0 °C. The rate of the melting process depends on the efficiency of the energy exchange process.
 An ice surface in fresh water melts solely by free convection with a rate that depends linearly on the water temperature, T∞, when T∞ is less than 3.98 °C, and superlinearly when T∞ is equal to or greater than 3.98 °C, with the rate being proportional to (T∞ − 3.98 °C)α, with α = 5/3 for T∞ much greater than 8 °C, and α = 4/3 for in between temperatures T∞.

 In salty ambient conditions, dissolution rather than melting often causes the ablation of ice.
 For example, the temperature of the Arctic Ocean is generally below the melting point of ablating sea ice.
 The phase transition from solid to liquid is achieved by mixing salt and water molecules, similar to the dissolution of sugar in water, even though the water temperature is far below the melting point of the sugar.
-Thus the dissolution rate is limited by salt transport whereas melting can occur at much higher rates that are characteristic for heat transport.
+However, the dissolution rate is limited by salt concentration and is therefore slower than melting.

 Role in human activities

-Humans have used ice for cooling and food preservation for centuries, relying on harvesting natural ice in various forms and then transitioning to the mechanical production of the material.
-Ice also presents a challenge to transportation in various forms and a setting for winter sports.

 Cooling

 Ice has long been valued as a means of cooling.
-In 400 BC Iran, Persian engineers had already mastered the technique of storing ice in the middle of summer in the desert.
-The ice was brought in from ice pools or during the winters from nearby mountains in bulk amounts, and stored in specially designed, naturally cooled refrigerators, called yakhchal (meaning ice storage).
-This was a large underground space (up to 5000 m3) that had thick walls (at least two meters at the base) made of a special mortar called sarooj, composed of sand, clay, egg whites, lime, goat hair, and ash in specific proportions, and which was known to be resistant to heat transfer.
-This mixture was thought to be completely water impenetrable.
-The space often had access to a qanat, and often contained a system of windcatchers which could easily bring temperatures inside the space down to frigid levels on summer days.
-The ice was used to chill treats for royalty.
+In 400 BC Iran, Persian engineers had already developed techniques for ice storage in the desert through the summer months.
+During the winter, ice was transported from harvesting pools and nearby mountains in large quantities to be stored in specially designed, naturally cooled refrigerators, called yakhchal (meaning ice storage).
+Yakhchals were large underground spaces (up to 5000 m3) that had thick walls (at least two meters at the base) made of a specific type of mortar called sarooj made from sand, clay, egg whites, lime, goat hair, and ash.
+The mortar was resistant to heat transfer, helping to keep the ice cool enough not to melt; it was also impenetrable by water.
+Yakhchals often included a qanat and a system of windcatchers that could lower internal temperatures to frigid levels, even during the heat of the summer.
+One use for the ice was to create chilled treats for royalty.